Meituan-Dianping/Logan/Logan/WebSDK/README.md

 Locally saved logs are indexed and organized by log day, thus logs will be uploaded by days too.
 This method will resolve a map of results grouped by the day.

 * reportConfig: Configs related to this report operation.
-	* reportUrl(Optional): The server address that can accept logs.
-It is not necessary if global reportUrl is already set by initConfig() method.

-	* deviceId: Unique local deviceId that represents current environment or user on this device.
-This id is used for later log retrieval from the server.

 	* fromDayString: Logs that saved from this day (this day is not exclusive) will be uploaded.
 YYYY-MM-DD format.

 	* toDayString: Logs that saved until this day (this day is not exclusive) will be uploaded.
 YYYY-MM-DD format.
+	*
+	* reportUrl(Optional): The server address that can accept logs.
+It is not necessary if global reportUrl is already set by initConfig() method.

+	* deviceId(Optional): Unique local deviceId that represents current environment or user on this device.
+This id is used for later log retrieval from the server.

 	* webSource(Optional): Extra report source information.
 Like browser, WeChat etc.